guillermooo/sublime-undocs/source/reference/plugins/basics.rst

 Window Commands
 ***************

+Window commands operate
+at the window level.
+Therefore, you don't need views in order for window commands to be available.
+For instance,
-Window commands operate at the window level.
-This doesn't mean that you can't manipulate views from window commands, but rather that you don't need views in order for window commands to be available.
-For instance, the built-in command ``new_file`` is defined as a ``WindowCommand`` so it works even when no view is open.
-Requiring a view to exist in that case wouldn't make sense.
+the built-in command ``new_file`` is defined as a ``WindowCommand`` so it works even when no view is open.
+Requiring a view to exist
+in that case
+wouldn't make sense.

 Window command instances have a ``.window`` attribute to point to the window instance that created them.